Controlling Lawn Weeds

 Speedwell is less likely to become established in a healthy, strongly growing lawn so practising good lawn maintenance, including correct feeding, can help as a preventative measure.

-In the early stages of an infestation, individual plants can be dug out.
 If the problem is more widespread you can rake the lawn to raise the stems before mowing - but do collect all the cuttings!
-Raking and scarifying can also help, but again collect all the fragments.
-Feeding the grass and allowing it to grow slightly longer can also help to control the problem.

 Chemical treatments are unlikely to be completely effective.
 You can try applying Iron Sulphate (Ferrous Sulphate) in spring to check the spread.
-Weedkillers containing fluroxypyr such as 'Verdone Extra' or 'Verdone Extra Ready to Use' are most likely to be effective.

 Many lawn problems can be prevented by good lawn maintenance practices.
 Find out more at Lawn Maintenance: How to Keep your Lawn in Great Condition.